mukisabonface/HotelOrderingSystem/README.md

 # HotelOrderingSystem
-This is a localhost driven project used for ordering food from a hotel online.
+Developed a localhost network for a simple food ordering system.